ExodusMovement/test/README.md

 Use `--coverage` to generate coverage output

 Default `NODE_ENV` value is "test", use `NODE_ENV=` to override (e.g. to empty)

+## Why?

+- Can run your tests on Node.js, Bun, Deno, JavaScriptCore and Hermes without extra churn

+- Unlike `jest`, it is fast

+- Unlike `node:test`, it is a drop-in replacement for `jest`

+  - With `expect`, support for snapshots, mocks and matchers

+  - `jest-when` and `jest-extended` are fully compatible and can just be used

+  - Snapshots are compatible with Jest and can just be used both ways

+  - Also compatible to `node:test`

+- Unlike `bun:test`, it runs all test files in isolated contexts

+  Bun leaks globals / side effects between test files and has incompatible `test()` lifecycle / order

+- Can use Jest config

+- Native coverage support (enable via `--coverage`)

+- Can record / replay `fetch` and `WebSocket` sessions.
+And run them on all runtimes (including Hermes)

+- Automatic polyfills for JavaScriptCore / Hermes, including crypto

+- Hanging tests error by default (unlike `jest`)

+- Native ESM out of the box

+- Esbuild on the fly for babelified ESM interop (enable via `--esbuild`)

+- TypeScript support in both transform (enable via `--esbuild`) and typestrip (via `--typescript`) modes

+- Babel support, picks up your Babel config (enable via `--babel`)

+- `--drop-network` support for guaranteed offline testing

 ## Library